rakshita-saxena/AICTE-BATCH1-PERSONALIZED-WORKOUT-AND-DIET-PLANNER-WITH-AI/README.md

 Install dependencies:

 pip install -r requirements.txt

-Create `.env` file:
+Create a `.env` file in the project root directory and add your Gemini API key:

 GEMINI_API_KEY=YOUR_API_KEY_HERE

+A sample `.env.example` file is included in this repository for reference.

 Run the app:

 streamlit run app.py

 ---

 ## 🧩 How It Works

-- User enters fitness details
+* User enters fitness details
-- Data sent to Gemini AI
+* Data sent to Gemini AI
-- AI generates plan
+* AI generates plan
-- Plan shown in UI
+* Plan shown in UI
-- PDF report generated
+* PDF report generated

 ---

 ## 📌 Notes

+* `.env.example` is provided as a template for environment configuration
-- `.env` file is NOT uploaded to GitHub
+* The actual `.env` file is NOT uploaded because it contains sensitive API keys
-- `venv` folder is ignored
+* `venv` folder is excluded from the repository
-- Only required project files are pushed
+* Only required project files are uploaded
-- Project uploaded using manual drag & drop method
+* Project uploaded using manual GitHub drag & drop method

 ---

 ## 👨‍💻 Author

 Rakshita Saxena

 ---